SerraKD/isla-art-academy/README.md

 ### __Sign Up Section__

 This section contains a signup form for users to easily join the academy.

+- To make joining the academy tempting and easy, I decided to make a simple but eye-catching signup form.

 - The user has to fill out the form completely to be able to submit it.